Zero6992/chatGPT-discord-bot/README.md

 > [!CAUTION]
 > Ensure that your `a.har` file is stored securely, as it may contain sensitive information.
 >
-> This is not an OpenAI API.
-For API access, please refer here
+> This is not OpenAI API.
+For API access, please refer [Optional: Configuring OpenAI API](#optional-configuring-openai-api)

 ## Step 2: Run the bot on the desktop